 Where should I be financially at 40?

-There are a few things you could have done to have made your financial position a lot better.
+You could have done a few things to have made your financial position a lot better.
 If you are not already, they may be something you want to look at asap.

 Knowing and understanding your net worth